 You have the right to take part in training or to study regardless of your gender or age.

 An apprenticeship (Ausbildung) is an alternative to studying at a university.
 In this case you learn a profession or trade.
 A high school diploma (Abitur) is not required.
 An apprenticeship (Ausbildung) takes two or three years.
 During this time, you work in a company and learn important information for the job in a vocational school as well.
+Sometimes you can continiue to work in the company where you completed your apprenticeship.
 You usually earn between € 500 to € 1000 per month.
 In 2020, a minimum wage for apprentices was introduced.
+If you have started your apprenticeship from 01.01.2024, this amounts to € 649 and increases with each additional year of training.
+However, there are exceptions to this obligation, for example if the company has a collective agreement.

 You can do an apprenticeship (Ausbildung) if you have a residence permit (Aufenthaltserlaubnis).
 If you have a temporary suspension of deportation (Duldung) or permission to remain while your asylum decision is pending (Aufenhaltsgestattung), you will need a permit from the Ausländerbehörde (foreign nationals authority) (Hammer Str.
 30-34, please make an appointment: +49 40 428992288 (Monday, Tuesday, Thursday, Friday 8 am – 1 pm)).
 You may request a permit when you have lived in Germany for three months or longer.